jckantor/ND-Pyomo-Cookbook/CRC.md

 ssh crcfe02.crc.nd.edu
 ```

-Next, load your preferred version of Python.
+Next (optional), may load your preferred version of Python.
+If you do not, the system default (2.7) will be used.
 Pyomo supports both 2.7 and 3.x:

 ```bash
 module load python/3.6.4